carlosiglesias1/SO/README.md

 # SO
-Me and Nacho Borregán coding a linux shell in C
+This is a linux shell in written in C.
 To make the executable file you have to write make -f Makefile.

 //The code is in Spanish